WilliamCRobinson/CoordinateProcessor/readme.txt

-'''
-Author: William Robinson November 2019 Math and Chemistry BS with a minor in CS, in case your looking to hire me...
+Author: William Robinson November 2019
 The purpose of this module is to define functions and variables that can pull either the x, the y or the z, coordinates in sets of frames from MDCRD files.